Germany: Thuringia state premier Kemmerich quits, 'effective immediately' | DW | 08.02.2020

 All monetary allowances resulting from his election would be returned to Thuringia's state treasury, Kemmerich added.

-Article 75 of Thuringia's state constitution says at any time any government member can declare his or her resignation.
+Article 75 of Thuringia's state constitution stipulates that at any time any government member can declare his or her resignation.
 The premier, however, is obligated to continue in a caretaker capacity until a successor takes up office.

+Kemmerich's FDP had narrowly re-entered the assembly with 5 seats — after a five-year absence — last October by just clearing a constitutional 5% threshold.

 Crisis talks